-When issuing an RFA, an agency should consider the Uniform Grant Management Standards (UGMS) to the extent they are applicable.
-UGMS were established to promote the efficient use of public funds by providing awarding (grantor) agencies and grantees a standardized set of financial management procedures and definitions by requiring consistency among grantor agencies in their dealings with grantees.
+When issuing an RFA, an agency should consider the grant management standards published by SPD e.g., Uniform Grant Management Standards (UGMS) to the extent they are applicable.
+These standards were established to promote the efficient use of public funds by providing awarding (grantor) agencies and grantees a standardized set of financial management procedures and definitions by requiring consistency among grantor agencies in their dealings with grantees.